Todos Me Miran

 "Todos Me Miran" ("Everyone looks at me") is a song by the Mexican artist Gloria Trevi.
 Released as a single in 2006, the song peaked at number 18 on the Billboard Latin Pop Songs chart and number 32 on the Hot Latin Songs chart.
 It was featured on Trevi's 2006 live album La Trayectoria.
 The song, as interpreted in the music video, is about a young man who dares to crossdress in spite of society's opinions.
 The song became a club anthem that confirmed Trevi's status as a gay icon.

-With this new production, Gloria managed to enter the international music charts again.
-It was an unparalleled success throughout Latin America, the United States, Mexico and returned the popularity it had established in the nineties in the European region, climbing to the top positions in countries such as Croatia, Belgium, Sweden, Germany, Romania, Italy and France. and reaffirming its status as a consecrated star in its strongest market on that continent, Spain.
-Everyone Looks at Me became his biggest international hit since Loose Hair, in the same way it is considered his most representative song and one of those responsible for building pop in Spanish during the 2000s, opening the doors to the foreign market to what would be the new musical generations.
-Today he is one of the greatest references in Latin pop culture worldwide and established Gloria as the greatest Spanish-speaking LGBT Icon.
+With this new production Gloria once again entered the international music charts.
+It was an unparalleled success throughout Latin America, the United States, Mexico and returned her to the popularity she had established in the nineties in the European region, climbing to the top positions in countries such as Croatia, Belgium, Sweden, Germany, Romania, Italy and France and reaffirming her status as a consecrated star in her strongest market in that continent, Spain.
+Todos me miran became her biggest international hit since Pelo suelto, and is also considered her most representative song and one of the songs responsible for building Spanish pop music during the 2000s, opening the doors to the foreign market for what would become the new musical generations.
+Today it is one of the biggest references in Latin pop culture worldwide and established Gloria as the biggest Spanish-speaking LGBT Icon.

 The song was presented in Premios lo Nuestro 2007 as the opening act for the ceremony and winner Video of the Year.
 Gloria revisited the ceremony for the first time since 1993.

 Charts

 Commercial performance

-The song was released as the first single of what would be Gloria's first DVD recording titled La Trajectory.
+The song was released as the first single of what would be Gloria's first DVD recording titled La Trajectoria.
 It was distributed as a single CD and also on Digital Download worldwide.
 Initially, her label at the time Univision Music Group did not bet on large promotional investments for the single, mainly in the United States, where it did not have the support of Latin music stations and which seriously affected its performance in the territory, reaching position 32 in the Hot Latin Songs and the first twenty places of the Latin Pop Songs the most important lists of Billboard, in which it remained for more than 35 weeks.
 For the year 2011 Nielsen SoundScan reported that some 107,429 digital copies of the single would have been distributed in the United States.

 In Mexico, her native country immediately took over the top positions in the charts, dominating the Monitor Latino and Spanish Airplay as the most broadcast theme for eight weeks, in physical and digital sales it ranked first in the Mexican Association of Producers of Phonograms and Videograms (AMPROFON), promoting the commercialization of La Trajectory and allowing it to win a gold record for more than 75,000 copies sold in Mexican territory.